Luce/ACLS Program in Religion, Journalism & International Affairs Collaborative Programming Grants

 - An abstract of the proposed project (250 words).

-- A proposal (of no more than six double-spaced pages).
+- A proposal (of no more than eight double-spaced pages).
 The narrative should include a brief, descriptive title and the following sections:

 - Project Overview: Applicants should explain the proposed project goals and demonstrate how they relate to the aims of the Luce/ACLS program, as well as the overall contribution the project will make toward the greater incorporation of scholarship on religion in journalistic training and practice.